| Update: ZTE's issues with the US government have finally been resolved. Check out the details below.

 For the next seven years, ZTE will probably not sell mobile phones in the US.
 Without Qualcomm, ZTE can only purchase CPUs from either Samsung, Huawei, or MediaTek.
 However, Qualcomm owns several key patents for the CDMA-based mobile networks used in the US, so it's nearly impossible to launch a phone here without buying at least some tech from Qualcomm.

 That leaves ZTE with just one option for a processor: MediaTek.
-The Taiwan-based company isn't well-established in the US, as their chipsets are normally only found in entry level devices.
+The Taiwan-based company isn't well-established in the US, as their chipsets usually are only found in entry-level devices.
 While they do have some flagship processors, they have deferred their attention from these, as they were largely ignored by OEMs.
 In general, MediaTek processors are less powerful than Huawei's Kirin and Qualcomm's Snapdragon, using weaker GPUs and less powerful modems.

 All of that aside, the US intelligence agencies' recommendation shouldn't be ignored.
 On two different occasions now, the US government has strongly recommended against doing business with ZTE and Huawei, with the second recommendation coming from six intelligence agencies.
 ZTE has also deceived the US government by selling US products to a known adversary.
 Both recommendations were based on national security risks, with the latest citing "the capacity to maliciously modify or steal information."